 Keep it clean: Don’t forget popcorn scoops and napkins!

 4. Include drinks

-Eating popcorn is thirsty work, lol.
+Because everyone knows, eating popcorn is thirsty work, lol.

 All you need to pull everything together is a few pops of color and a few handmade decorations.
 The only thing I would do differently on my next popcorn bar is to NOT use a black tablecloth.
 (Black showed all the crumbs!)